AnnsuChoudhary/Javascript-Learning/README.md

 - Variables & Data Types
 - Build a Calculator
 - Rock Paper Sissor Game
+- Objects and Functions
+- DOM

 ## Goal

-Build a strong foundation in JavaScript and create real-world projects for internships and software development roles.
+Build a strong foundation in JavaScript and create real-world projects.